A message from the founding director, Dr. Danielle Dick:

-The College Behavioral and Emotional Health Institute (COBE) grew out of Spit for Science, a university wide research project focused on substance use and emotional health outcomes in college populations.
+The College Behavioral and Emotional Health Institute (COBE) grew out of the Spit for Science study, a university wide research project focused on substance use and emotional health outcomes in college populations.

 COBE’s mission is to promote behavioral and emotional health among young people through the integration of research with coursework, programming, and policy.

 - Create collaborative interdisciplinary opportunities to continue to grow the research basis on substance use and emotional health in young people, and to support faculty who work in these areas

 - Take advantage of our faculty expertise to create innovative coursework opportunities for our students, to both engage in the research process, and to learn about the research findings

 - Grow collaborations with other divisions across the university where our research can be used to develop more effective programming to support student success.

 - Bring research to the public in engaging and accessible ways